-If you’re looking for an experienced construction project manager, you need to understand their job.
-The better you understand the position, the more qualified your candidates, and the better the construction project will be.
+If you’re looking for an experienced construction project manager, you need to understand the job.
+The better you understand the position, the more qualified your candidates are, and the better the construction project will be.

 What Does a Construction Project Manager Do?